mrinmaydev/principles/content/about.md

 ---
-title: "About"
+title: "About me"
 date: 2022-01-01
+tags:
+- about
 aliases:
+- about
 - about-me
-	- principles
-	- mrinmaydevsarma
-description: "the about me page"
+description: "Here's how you should actually start your Linux journey"
-author: Mrinmay Dev Sarma
+author: "Mrinmay Dev Sarma"

 ---
 # Greetings!